chimera-linux/cports/Packaging.md

 * `install` Install the files into `destdir`.
 If the template defines subpackages, they can define which files they are supposed to contain;
-  this is done by "taking" files from the initial populated `destdir` after the template-defined `do_install` finishes.
+  this is done by "taking" files from the initial populated `destdir` after the template-defined `install` finishes.
 At the time the subpackages are populated, `builddir` is read-only in the sandbox.
   Ideally it would also be read-only during `install`, but that is not actually possible to ensure (since build systems like to touch